 The UK is full of natural beauty spots with epic coastlines, hidden coves, misty mountains and everything a nature-lover could desire in between.

 It's also said to be the stomping ground of Gwyn ap Nudd, lord of the Celtic underworld, the howling of whose hounds is a portend of doom.
-It offers some of Wales' most spectacular hiking, the various trails to the summit easily tackled in a day.
+It offers some of Wales' most spectacular hiking.